Building an Hadoop 0.20.x version for HBase 0.90.2

 The instructions below use the latest version of branch-0.20-append.
 As of this writing, the latest commit to the append branch is git commit df0d79cc aka Subversion rev 1057313.
 For reference, the corresponding commit message is “HDFS-1554.
 New semantics for recoverLease.
 Contributed by Hairong Kuang.” from January 10, 2011.

-That said, the steps should also work for any later versions of branch-0.20-append.
+That said, the steps should also work for newer versions of branch-0.20-append.

 Background